terraform-linters/tflint/README.md

 See also [Configuring Plugins](docs/user-guide/plugins.md).

+If you want to add custom rules that are not in existing plugins, you can build your own plugin or write your own policy in Rego.
+See [Writing Plugins](docs/developer-guide/plugins.md) or [OPA Ruleset](https://github.com/terraform-linters/tflint-ruleset-opa).

 ## Usage

 TFLint inspects files under the current directory by default.
 You can change the behavior with the following options/arguments: